Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

 ### Prerequisite

-- Node TODO or later.
+- Node <!-- Update node version --> or later.
 - An [Azure subscription][azure_sub].
 - A [project in Azure AI Studio](https://learn.microsoft.com/azure/ai-studio/how-to/create-projects?tabs=ai-studio).
 - The project connection string.
 It can be found in your Azure AI Studio project overview page, under "Project details".
 Below we will assume the environment variable `PROJECT_CONNECTION_STRING` was defined to hold this value.